stynshrm/stynshrm.github.io/content/en/blog/ML_DL/Transformer_Encoder_from_Scratch_with_UmarJamil_.md

 ---
 author: Satyan Sharma
-title: Transformer Encoder from Scratch (with UmarJamil)
+title: Transformer Encoder from Scratch
 date: 2023-12-20
 math: true
 tags: ["Machine Learning"]
+thumbnail: /th/th_trans.png
 ---

+## Transformer Encoder from Scratch (with UmarJamil)
 In a Transformer architecture, the encoder block is responsible for processing the input sequence.
 It consists of several layers, typically composed of self-attention mechanisms and feed-forward neural networks.

 ![png](/enc02.png)